gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - lang: optional lang: de (default) or fr
 - query: the query string to find
+- cb (optional): the name of the callback funtion

 The service returns a maximum of 50 results.